How to prepare for the Annapurna Base Camp Trek?

 - Trek in the best season for a perfect and comfortable trek for beginners and anyone who wants to enjoy a comfortable trek.

-- Take your favourite snacks for the trek.
+- Take your favorite snacks for the trek.
 Sometimes, this is all needed to give you that extra push for the climb.

 - If possible, have an extra day at your favorite place on the way back of your trek to relax and enjoy your journey.
 But this should be discussed beforehand with your agency.

-- Keep an extra day or two for the trek as you may encounter unpredictable weather or flight cancellation.
+- Keep an extra day or two for the trek, as unpredictable weather or flight cancellations may occur.
 Having an extra day will help you get away from these situations.